convenia/Pigeon/docs/BASICS.md

     ]);
  ```

-To bind a routing key to queue you can use the `bind` method:
+To bind a routing key to a queue you can use the `bind` method:

 ```php
 use Pigeon;